The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-This museum doesn’t only explore our city’s past; it shows the intersection of past, present and future.
-Exhibits and events present an inclusive and thorough examination of the lives and events in Charlotte from the end of the Civil War to today.
+This museum not only explores Charlotte’s history, but also shows the intersection of past, present and future.
+Exhibits and events present an inclusive and thorough examination of the people and events in Charlotte from the end of the Civil War to today.

 Matthews Heritage Museum